nhsuk/simple-conditions-prototypes/views/diarrhoea/main-content-before.md

         <li>give them enough to drink in small sips - they <a href="http://www.nhs.uk/Conditions/Dehydration/Pages/Symptoms.aspx">dehydrate very quickly</a></li>
         <li>continue breastfeeding or formula as normal</li>
         <li>to ease the pain you can give liquid paracetamol for children</li>
-        <li>if your child is having solid foods, offer them food as usual if they want it</li>
+        <li>if your child is eating solid foods, offer them their usual food if they want it</li>
       </ul>
     </div>
   </article>